-This is a compilation of notes concerning orbital motions from 2004 - 2005.
-They represent that portion of various lectures which were shown onscreen as a Word document, and do not fully represent the actual lectures, which included diagrams, illustrations from the website, and a considerable amount of verbal discussion.
+This is a compilation of notes concerning orbital motions presented in various classes from 2004 - 2005.
+They represent portions of various lectures that were shown onscreen as a Word document, and do not fully represent the actual lectures, which included diagrams, illustrations from the website, and a considerable amount of verbal discussion.
 Each lecture was similar to the others, but there were considerable variations in what I showed onscreen, so all three semesters' notes are shown below (there are a number of typographical and grammatical errors, because most of this is an exact copy of what I was typing while I gave the lectures).
-A future revision of this page will simplify and expand on the current contents of the page, and will include (in addition to any topics already covered here) the following topics, among others:
+A future revision of this page will simplify and expand on the current contents of the page, and will include (in addition to any topics already covered here) the following topics:

-(1) The implications of Kepler's Third Law for the velocities of planets
+(1) The implications of Kepler's Third Law for the average velocities of planets

-(2) The implications of Kepler's Third Law for the force acting on the planets
+(2) The implications of Kepler's Third Law for the nature of the force acting on the planets

 (3) The (amazing) result that regardless of eccentricity, Kepler's Third Law works perfectly well

-(4) Newton's Revision of Kepler's Third Law to include mass
+(4) Newton's Revision of Kepler's Third Law to include the mass of the system